Mil-UwU/Velocity/README.md

-# *This fork adds FreeBSD i386 and amd64 natives support to FreeBSD.*
+# *This fork adds FreeBSD i386 and amd64 natives support to Velocity.*

 # Velocity